 The most common cause of primary AI is autoimmune disease, meaning the body's defense system attacks and destroys the body's own tissues.
 When adrenal glands are damaged, they can't produce hormones.
 Other causes of primary AI include bleeding in the glands, infections, genetic (inherited) diseases, and surgical removal of the adrenal glands.

 Problems with the pituitary gland cause secondary AI.
 Normally, the pituitary gland makes a hormone called ACTH, which tells the adrenal glands to make cortisol.
-But in secondary AI, the pituitary gland does not send ACTH to the adrenal glands.
-No cortisol is made.
+But in secondary AI, the pituitary gland does not send enough ACTH to the adrenal glands.
+Therefore, not enough cortisol is made.

 Some causes of secondary AI may be temporary, such as taking certain prescription medicines like prednisone, hydrocortisone, or dexamethasone.
-Other causes may be permanent.
-These include tumors in the pituitary, surgical or radiation damage to the pituitary.
+Other causes may be permanent, such as pituitary tumors, pituitary surgery, or radiation damage to the pituitary.

 Symptoms (what you feel) begin little by little.
 They include fatigue, muscle weakness, decreased appetite, and weight loss.
 Some people experience nausea, vomiting, and diarrhea.
 Other symptoms include: